cirofabianbermudez/nvim/doc/systemverilog_docs.md

 Local variables once created are local to the child context

-- Can copy parant variable in `fork` declarative space
+- Can copy parent variable in `fork` declarative space

 ```verilog
 module test;